Tuttotorna/OMNIABASE/ROADMAP.md

 ## 1. Roadmap principle

-Omniabase should not grow by uncontrolled expansion.
+OMNIABASE should not grow by uncontrolled expansion.

 It should grow by ordered stabilization.